Upasana: Etymology

-Discussion
+Meditation and identification

 In one contemporary context, Upasana means methods of worship (Bhakti), usually of meditative kind.
-Werner translates it as "meditation", while Murty translates it as " steadfastness of mind in the thing meditated upon".
+Werner translates it as "meditation", while Murty translates it as "steadfastness of mind in the thing meditated upon".
 Upasana is also sometimes referred to as Puja.
 However, a formal Puja is just one type of worship in Indian philosophy.
 Paul Deussen translates upasana as "meditation" and "worship", depending on the context.

-In other contexts, Upasana refers to a part of the Vedic era texts relating to worship or meditation.
-The first parts of Vedas, composed the earliest, relate to sacrificial rituals.
-The second parts are Upasana-kanda, and the last parts relate to abstract philosophy and spirituality which are popularly called the Upanishads.
-In some cases, the Upasana chapters are embedded inside the Aranyakas.
-For example, in Rig Veda, first five of its books are called Aitareya Aranyaka.
-The 2nd and 3rd books are theosophical, and the first three sections of the 2nd book is called Prana Upasana (literally meaning, "worship of the vital energy").
-The last three sections of the 2nd book constitutes the Aitareya Upanishad.
-The 3rd book of Rig Veda refers to Samhita Upasana (literally meaning, "unified form of worship").
-Rig Veda has many books, and it includes many more Upasanas and Upanishads.
-Other Vedas follow a similar structure where they offer sections on rituals and action (Aranyakas), worship and deity oriented bhakti (Upasanas), as well as philosophical and abstract spirituality sections (Upanishads).
+The concept of Upasana developed a large tradition in Vedanta era.
 Edward Crangle, in his review, states that Upasana in Vedic text initially developed as a form of "substitute sacrifice", where symbolic meditation of the Aranyakas practice, instead of actual sacrifice ritual, offered a means to gain the same merit without the sacrifice.
 Over time, this idea shifted from meditating about the ritual, to internalization and meditation of the ideas and concepts associated.
 This may have marked a key evolution in Vedic era, one from ritual sacrifices to one contemplating spiritual ideas.

-In the Vedas, some Upasanas are prescribed method of worship for pleasing and winning the attention of the deity or it can be a deity-less practice of austerities involving meditating upon some aspect of nature as told in specific Vedic Upasanas.
-Puranas are another source for upasana procedures.